VkumarStack/CS35L-Notes/Version Control/git.md

 ## Reflog
 - `git reflog` inspects the ref log, which is a listing of changes made
     - The ref log is local, it is not pushed upstream
+## Git Objects
+- `.git` directory:
+    - `.git` is the representation of the entire state of the repository
+    - `.git/branches` is an obsolete directory (it used to contain the branches)
+    - `.git/config` is a file that contains the git configuration specific to that repository (such as the remote)
+        - This will merge the global configurations and the repository-specific configuration
+    - `.git/description` is an obsolete file
+    - `.git/HEAD` is a file that contains the path to the current branch (HEAD)
+    - `.git/hooks` is a subdirectory containing executable files that act as hooks called for different Git commands (i.e. write a hook that checks for a syntax error before a commit)
+    - `.git/index` is a representation of the staging area (for the next planned commit)
+    - `.git/info/exclude` is an addition to the `.gitignore` file
+    - `.git/logs` is a directory that keeps track of a history of branch tip locations
+    - `.git/objects` is a directory that contains the actual main repository database
+    - `.git/refs` and `.git/packed-refs` contain all branch tips and pointers in the repository
+- Any kind of content can be inserted into a Git repository - this content is represented as a Git object, which is associated with a unique SHA-1 checksum
+    - `git hash-object FILE` returns the SHA-1 checksum associated with the FILE
+        - `-w` flag will actually insert it into the Git object database
+- Git object types (every object is identified by a SHA-1 checksum):
+    - Internally, Git objects are represented by metainformation (such as the type of the object and its byte size) followed by the actual string representation of the object
+    - Git objects should not be mutated, as they are supposed to be representative of a certain point in development history
+    - A **blob** is a regular file, representing a sequence of bytes that can be interpreted as anything
+    - A **tree** represents a node in a tree of objects that maps names to SHA-1 checksums (which can be of blobs or other trees)
+        - Each commit in Git points to a tree (which, as mentioned, can contain blobs or other trees - which represent subdirectories)
+        -     $ git cat-file -p master^{tree}
+              100644 blob a906cb2a4a904a152e80877d4088654daad0c859      README
+              100644 blob 8f94139338f9404f26296befa88755fc2598c289      Rakefile
+              040000 tree 99f1a6d12cb4b6f19c8655fca46c3ecf317074e0      lib
+    - A **commit** points to the tree that the commit represents (the source code at that version) and to its parent commit(s)
+        - These pointers are represented by the SHA-1 hash
+        - When a commit involves file changes, only the blobs according to those files are changed in the tree - the other, unchanged files retain the same pointers as the trees in prior commits
+            - The ancestor directory(ies) for a changed file may also change
+            - If a file being changed is large, Git will optimize storage by just storing the difference between the previous and current version
+        -     tree d8329fc1cc938780ffdd9f94e0d364e0ea74f579
+              author Scott Chacon <schacon@gmail.com> 1243040974 -0700
+              committer Scott Chacon <schacon@gmail.com> 1243040974 -0700

+              First commit
+- Git objects are stored in the file directory based on their hash and are under the `.git/objects` directory
+    - An object is located in the directory specified by the first two characters of its SHA-1 commit and is named with teh remaining characters
+    - i.e. An object with commit hash d670460b4b4aece5915caf5c68d12f560a9fe3e4 would be located under `d6/70460b4b4aece5915caf5c68d12f560a9fe3e4`
+- Git objects are normally compressed using the gzip algorithm, and to read them directly from their file, you must first uncompress the files
+    - `git cat-file -p HASH` will read the Git object file (does the uncompression in the command)
 ## Git Object Naming
 - **pathspec** - working file names
 - **commit** - commit hash, tag, branch name